 In New York v.
-Sanger, Margaret Sanger wins her suit in New York to allow doctors to advise their married patients about birth control for health purposes.
+Sanger, Margaret Sanger won her suit in New York to allow doctors to advise their married patients about birth control for health purposes.

-1919 – The Treaty of Versailles includes a requirement that women receive equal pay.
+1919 – The Treaty of Versailles requires that women receive equal pay.
 The clause is universally ignored.

 1920 – The Nineteenth Amendment to the U.S. Constitution is signed into law, giving women the right to vote.